cortex-js/cortexjs.io/src/_pages/tutorial-simple-quiz.md

 ## Step 7: Generating Random Questions

-To keep the quiz interesting, we can generate random questions.
+So far our quiz always asks the same question.
+To keep it interesting, we can generate random questions.

 We'll create a function that generates a product of two random terms.